 If we allow Moorsteen to be the arbiter, it was Nutter's downward bias that dominated.
 Moorsteen's results were based on more product series, more carefully calibrated to avoid lower-level bias.
-They also allow a more elaborate adjustment for upper-level bias.
+They also allow more elaborate adjustment for upper-level bias.
 This is because Moorsteen computed his machinery series on the basis of no less than three sets of fixed weights.
-From them, Fisher ideal index numbers can be calculated for both 1937 and 1955 relative to 1928, and also for 1955 relative to 1937.
-The product of the 1955/37 and 1937/28 comparisons is then a "chain-Fisher" ideal index number for 1955 relative to 1928.
+From these, Fisher ideal index numbers can be calculated for both 1937 and 1955 relative to 1928, and also for 1955 relative to 1937.
+The product of the 1955/1937 and 1937/1928 comparisons is then a "chain-Fisher" ideal index number for 1955 relative to 1928.